Study the local fire instructions.

 - Escape routes and emergency door release points (green boxes)

 - Location and use of fire control equipment and fire alarms (red boxes)

 - Rooms and areas with fire resistance that limit toxic fumes and flames (fire compartments)

 Contribute to fire safety in day-to-day activities

 Be careful and help prevent fire, explosions and accidents.

 - Keep escape routes free of obstacles and flammable material.

-- Self-closing doors must not be locked in open position; they are important fire barriers to stop toxic smoke and flames.
+- Self-closing doors are important fire barriers to stop toxic smoke and flames.
+They must not be locked in open position.

 - Limit the use of extension cords.